 - Nationalism and Transnationalism Studies

-- Dr. Elizaveta Strakhov and Megan L. Cook, editors of John Lydgate’s” Dance of Death” and Related Works, Western Michigan University Press, 2019
+- John Lydgate’s” Dance of Death” and Related Works, ed.
+Megan L. Cook and Elizaveta Strakhov (Western Michigan University Press, 2019)

 - “Political Animals: Form and the Animal Fable in Langland’s Rodent Parliament and Chaucer’s Nun’s Priest’s Tale,” Yearbook of Langland Studies 32 (2018), 287-311.

 - “‘Counterfeit’ Imitatio: Understanding the Poet-Patron Relationship in Guillaume de Machaut’s Fonteinne amoureuse and Geoffrey Chaucer’s Book of the Duchess” in Chaucer’s Book of the Duchess: New Interpretations, ed.
-Jamie Fumo (Woodbridge, UK: Boydell & Brewer, 2018), 157-75.
+Jamie Fumo, 157-75 (Cambridge: D.S.
+Brewer, 2018).

-- “True Colors: The Significance of Machaut’s and Chaucer’s Use of Blue to Represent Fidelity” in Machaut’s Legacy: The Judgment Poetry Tradition in Late Medieval Literature, ed.
-Burt Kimmelman and R. Barton Palmer (Gainesville, FL: University of Florida Press, 2017), 139-64
+- Strakhov, Elizaveta.
+“True Colors: The Significance of Machaut’s and Chaucer’s Use of Blue to Represent Fidelity” in Machaut’s Legacy: The Judgment Poetry Tradition in Late Medieval Literature, ed.
+Burt Kimmelman and R. Barton Palmer, 139-64 (Gainesville, FL: University Press of Florida, 2017)

 - “‘But Who Will Bell the Cat?’: Deschamps, Brinton, Langland, and the Hundred Years War.”
 Yearbook of Langland Studies 30 (2016): 253-76

 - “‘And kis the steppes where as thow seest pace’: Reconstructing the Spectral Canon in Statius and Chaucer” in Chaucer and Fame: Reputation and Reception, ed.
-Isabel Davis and Catherine Nall (Woodbridge: D.S.
-Brewer, 2015), 57-74
+Isabel Davis and Catherine Nall, 57-74 (Woodbridge: D.S.
+Brewer, 2015).

 Honors and Awards